Airport Transit System (ATS)

 Terminal Transfer Bus (TTB) as an alternative to the ATS System.
 The Terminal Transfer Bus runs from the secure side of Terminal 1 and 3 (gates B1, G17, K20 or L24) to Terminal 5 (gate M1), bypassing the security checkpoint in Terminal 5.

 Travelers Aid Chicago is a social service agency located at O'Hare.
 It provides guidance, support and advocacy services for passengers during travel.
 The professional staff in both the booths and the main office can assist with crisis intervention information as well as social services for travelers and visitors.

 In addition to providing general airport information, Travelers Aid also provides Protective Travel Service and Crisis Intervention.
-This includes
+This includes pre-arranged services for:

-- Refugees, runaways, repatriation cases and more
+- refugees, runaways, Wounded Warrior Project participants, repatriation cases and more

 Travelers Aid staff and volunteers also assist with crisis intervention including, but not limited to: